videsk/widget-gtm/README.md

-# widget-gtm
+# Videsk widget for Google Tag Manager

-Videsk widget for Google Tag Manager
+Code for add the classic widget of Videsk to custom templates of Google Tag Manager.